-- In berg-wind conditions (prevailing NE wind), it may be tempting to sneak off Lion’s Head in a thermic cycle.
-This is a VERY BAD IDEA, because the hot, dry and descending air will try to mix with the cool, moist sea air, making conditions very unstable on the way to the landing field.
+- In Berg wind conditions (prevailing NE wind), it may be tempting to sneak off Lion’s Head in a thermic cycle.
+This is a VERY BAD IDEA because the hot, dry, and descending air will try to mix with the cool, moist sea air, making conditions very unstable on the way to the landing field.
 There should be a shear layer between the two air masses with violent lift and sink.
-If you ignore this cautionary advice and somehow survive, please send us video.

-- Lion’s Head is also popular with speedflyers, however please take note of SACAA General Notice GAD#001-2021 which requires speedwing pilots to have a paragliding licence and be members of SAHPA.
+- Lion’s Head is also popular with speedflyers; however, please take note of SACAA General Notice GAD#001-2021, which requires speedwing pilots to have a paragliding license and be members of SAHPA.

 - SANParks (Owner)

 - The Glen Paragliding Club (Safety)

 SAN Parks Activity Permit

 All pilots flying in Table Mountain National Park must hold an active TMNP My Activity Permit (Level 2 – Hang-gliding and Paragliding).
 The TMNP My Activity Permit must be renewed annually.

 Activity permits are available for purchase from the South African National Parks offices in Tokai.
 Day permits are available from the Tandem Flight Instructors at the Signal Hill launch when present and time permitting.